accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.4/annexe.md

 The exception to this criterion is content for which the user has no possibility of personalisation:

-- Subtitles embedded in a video;
+- Subtitles or captions embedded in a video;
-- Text in images;
+- Images of text;
 - Text within a `<canvas>` tag.